alexmonteil/portfolio/README.md

 ### Step 2 - STYLES

-Change the color theme of the website ( choose 2 colors to create a gradient ):
+Change the color theme of the Heade, choose 2 colors to create a gradient

 - inside `src/components/Header.css`, within the `.overlay` class, edit the `background` property with your colors in rgba format.